Malacca City: Shopping

 A number of shopping malls and traditional art and craft shops are available around the city, with the most popular shopping malls being Dataran Pahlawan Melaka Megamall, The Shore, and the ÆON Bandaraya Melaka and JUSCO shopping centres.

 Entertainment

 The main cinemas in the city are the Golden Screen Cinemas (GSC), with one located inside the building of Dataran Pahlawan Malacca Megamall with a capacity of 2,004, while the second largest, in ÆON Bandaraya Melaka, has a capacity of 1,793.
 Another cinema, known as the MBO Cinemas, with a capacity of 1,212 is located in the MBO Melaka Mall.

 Sports

 The second largest football stadium in the state of Malacca, Hang Tuah Stadium, is located in the city; it has a capacity of around 15,000 and is the oldest stadium in the state.
 The stadium is the second home ground for Melaka United, after Hang Jebat Stadium in Krubong.

-International relations
+Twin towns and sister cities

-Saudi Arabia has set up its consulate in Malacca City.
 Malacca first started twinning in 1984 with the city of Lisbon, Portugal and it is now twinned with or established as a friendship city with the following cities: